danphan/lhe-to-root/README.md

 lhe-to-root
 ===========

 Function to take an LHE file, and create a ROOT file that contains a tree filled with the event data.
+Its performance is linear in number of events with a rate of 29 events/second.

 To run: